annaesvensson/yellow-help/task-list.md

 - [ ] Added support for installing extensions in web browser.
 Users want to install extensions in browser.
 - [ ] Added support for light and dark mode to all themes.
 Light and dark mode is expected on mobile devices.
+- [ ] Added support for web forms in Markdown.
+Users can create email contact forms or a feedback/survey forms.
 - [ ] Added support for page history in wiki extension.
 Users want to see/compare what has changed.
 - [ ] Added support for search in static website.
 Give users similar features in dynamic/static website.
 - [ ] Added support for dynamic loading of JS/CSS files in bundler.
 Better page loading time.
-- [ ] Added support for web forms in Markdown.
-Users can create email contact forms or a feedback/survey forms.
 - [ ] Added support for Wysiwyg editor for Markdown.
 Users can edit websites without much knowledge.
+- [ ] Added comment extension, provides a convenient commenting system.
+Make it no longer experimental.
+- [x] Added include extension, allows to include shared pages in Markdown.
+Make it no longer experimental.
+- [ ] Added maintenance extension, puts website in maintenance mode.
+Make it no longer experimental.
+- [ ] Added math extension, mathematical expressions with TeX/LaTeX.
+Make it no longer experimental.
+- [ ] Added SMTP extension, send emails to a remote server.
+Websites may not have a working mail system.
 - [x] Added style guide for experienced developers and writers.
-Consistent code and documentation.
+Consistency for code and documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed getAvailable() to enumerate().
 Designers want to use non-flattened themes.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.